 DID YOU KNOW: As an OGA Member, which automatically makes you a Pacific Northwest Golf Association Member, you are eligible to play Chambers Bay Golf Course and receive huge savings off the normal price.
 The site of the 2015 U.S. Open Championship offers savings of up to $100 for a round at the world-renowned course (and save even more for rounds scheduled earlier in the week).

-As Chambers Bay makes the turn into its Summer Rates (June through September), a normal non-resident rate is $275 (not including taxes).
+With Chambers Bay Summer Rates (June through September), a normal non-resident rate is $275 (not including taxes).
 OGA Members can play the very same course for the following prices:

 |Chambers Bay Golf Course (University Place, Wash.)||Mon.-Wed.||Thurs. & Sun.||Fri. & Sat.|